Common Placement Exams Available at PHSC

 Submission of Prior Test Scores

-The College will accept PERT, ACCUPLACER, SAT, and ACT test scores, provided that they are no more than two years old from the date taken, and will place students accordingly.
+The College will accept PERT, ACCUPLACER, SAT, ACT, and other approved common placement test scores, provided that they are no more than two years old from the date taken and will place students accordingly.
 Official test scores should be submitted to Admissions and Student Records.

 Students are permitted to retake the PERT and ACCUPLACER one time (a total of two active attempts) after 24 hours.
 Scores are valid for two years.
-An assistant dean of student affairs or the director of career and testing services may approve a request for a third attempt based upon documentation of extenuating circumstances.
+An assistant dean of student affairs or the director of testing services may approve a request for a third attempt based on documentation of extenuating circumstances.